 Educational Programs - Maine Harvest for Hunger

-The Maine Harvest for Hunger project is an outreach program of the University of Maine Cooperative Extension.
-The purpose of the Maine Harvest for Hunger is to provide fresh fruits and vegetables to needy individuals and families in Maine.
+The Maine Harvest for Hunger project is an outreach program of the University of Maine Cooperative Extension to provide fresh fruits and vegetables to food insecure individuals and families in Maine.

 Most Wanted: Fruit of all types, carrots, cucumbers, tomatoes, peppers, winter squash, onions, and potatoes.